carlosftm/RPi-Pico-FreeRTOS/README.md

 # RPi-Pico-FreeRTOS

 Sample code using FreeRTOS on the Raspberry Pi Pico (RP2040).
-The code make use of the pico-sdk.
+The code makes use of the pico-sdk.

 FreeRTOS was added to the repository as a submodule.
 Pico-SDK must be pre-installed on your machine.